pgbouncer/pgbouncer/doc/config.md

 `prefer`.

 disable
 :   Plain TCP.
-TCP is not even requested from the server.
+TLS is not even requested from the server.

 allow
 :   FIXME: if server rejects plain, try TLS?